COVID-19: Survive then thrive

 The end of the beginning, not the beginning of the end

 After the widespread impact of COVID-19 became apparent, crisis management kicked in.
-Organizations strived to preserve the welfare of their staff and wider society, while battling to protect their businesses by re-baselining, cutting cost and preserving cash.
+Organisations strived to preserve the welfare of their staff and wider society, whilst battling to protect their businesses by re-baselining, cutting cost and preserving cash.
 Over the past weeks, most businesses have never worked so hard to ensure their survival, with procurement and supply chain teams supporting on the front line.

 There was a delay, however, in spotting the signs and deciding to act; or more likely, being able to act given entrenched ways of working, a lack of agility or, possibly, a panic-induced paralysis.
 As we reach a fragile stability, we now must ask and answer two questions:

 - How do businesses and supply chains re-open the taps?

 - How do they adapt to this uncertain ‘new normal’ and thrive?